Stochastic transport equation in bounded domains: Existence of Weak Solutions

 \begin{proof} 1.
-Let $u$ be a distributional solution of the transport equation \eqref{trasport}, and set $u_{\varepsilon}(t,\cdot)$ the global approximation of $u$ related to the standard mollifier $\rho_\ve$, see Appendix.
-Then, we take conveniently $\rho_\ve$ as a test function in \eqref{DISTINTSTR}, that is
+Let $u$ be a distributional solution of the transport equation \eqref{trasport}, and for each $\ve> 0$ set $u_{\varepsilon}(t,\cdot)$ the global approximation of $u$ related to the standard mollifier $\rho_\ve$ (see Appendix).
+Let $\psi \in C^\infty_c(U)$ be a positive function, and consider for any fixed $y \in U$

+hence $\varphi$ vanishes on the boundary $\Gamma$.
+Then, we take conveniently $\varphi$ as a test function in \eqref{DISTINTSTR} to obtain

 Let $\beta \in C^2(\R)$, and applying It\^o-Ventzel-Kunita Formula (see Appendix), we obtain from the above equation

 Following the renormalization procedure, nowadays well known, we obtain from an algebraic manipulation